aliyun/aliyun-openapi-php-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 Product and API: the product and API you are working on when bug occurs
 Parameters: API request parameters

-If possible, please provide code that demonstrates the problem, keeping it as simple and free of external dependencies as you can.
+How to Reproduce: If possible, please provide code that demonstrates the problem, keeping it as simple and free of external dependencies as you can.

 -->

 * **Product and API**:
 * **Platform**:
-* **Minimum Code**
+* **How to Reproduce**

 <!-- Please provide more details below this comment. -->